 Lettering: one-of-a-kind letters that are made (drawn, painted, carved) in situ for a single piece.

 Folks like to say “cool type” when they see anything that has letters in it.
 Often, however, the work they’re seeing is actually lettering, taking advantage of that craft’s advantages: unique lettershapes designed to fit together for a specific word or phrase.
 Mark Simonson made a nice analogy that helps distinguish the two: lettering differs from type in the same way that modeling clay differs from LEGO® bricks.

 Here’s a visual example:

-In lettering, the letters are usually drawn or written just once, and for a specific context.
-In type, repeating letters typically have the same shapes.
-Fonts are capable of emulating the variation of lettering through alternates and ligatures, but they are still type: a system of pre-made letters that can be reproduced again and again.
+With lettering, the letters are usually drawn or written just once, and for a specific context.
+With type, repeating letters typically have the same shapes.
+Fonts are capable of emulating the variation of lettering through alternates and ligatures, but they are still type: a system of premade letters that can be reproduced again and again.